 - Reduced labor cost

-- Better in-store optimization thanks to availability of new space with reduction of queues
+- Better in-store optimization thanks to the availability of new space with a reduction of queues

 - Improved Customer experience

 Despite the advantages, the implementation costs are high.
 A typical four-lane setup costs $125,000 to install.
 2